aws-samples/cfn101-workshop/workshop/content/intermediate/operations/drift-detection/_index.md

 ### Challenge

-In this exercise, you will use the knowledge gained from the earlier parts of this lab, along with the knowledge gained from the previous lab on [Resource Importing](/intermediate/operations/resource-importing.html), to solve an issue where a resource has been updated outside of your CloudFormation stack’s purview and its configuration drifted, but you are unable to update the CloudFormation stack to match without causing an [interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html) to the resource.
+In this exercise, you will use the knowledge gained from the earlier parts of this lab, along with the knowledge gained from the previous lab on [Resource Importing](/intermediate/operations/resource-importing.html), to solve an issue where a resource has been updated outside your CloudFormation stack’s purview and its configuration drifted, but you are unable to update the CloudFormation stack to match without causing an [interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html) to the resource.
 You should remove the resource from the stack, and then import it with the updated properties.

 To begin, follow the steps below: